 Utah is snake country, but that’s no reason to be afraid.
 Most of Utah’s 31 snake species are harmless.
 Only rattlesnakes are venomous.
-There are no cottonmouths, copperheads or coral snakes in Utah, and no diamondback rattlers either.
+There are no cottonmouths, copperheads or coral snakes in Utah, and contrary to popular belief, no diamondback rattlers either.

 Despite all the urban legends and silly movies, snakes don’t want to bother us, and they certainly don’t want to bite us.
 Like any animal, a snake will defend itself if it feels threatened, but there are easy precautions you can take to avoid being bitten: